-It was used for the first time at Christian the 7th’s birthday party in 1803.
-But only the most exquisite course was served on the dinner service: The dessert.
-For years after, the first Flora Danica played the starring role on many festive occasions.
-But each time at least one piece would break.
+The service was first used at Christian the 7th’s birthday party in 1803, but only for the most exquisite course: The dessert.
+For years after, the first Flora Danica service took center stage for many festive occasions.

-The last officially known occasion for its usage was the birthday party for Queen Ingrid in 1990.
-The collection – now consisting of approx. 1530 pieces – is one of the most well preserved and mainly used for exhibition.
+To protect the fine porcelain, the last official known occasion for its use was for Queen Ingrid’s birthday party in 1990.
+The collection, today consisting of approx. 1503 pieces, remains one of the most well-preserved porcelain collections of the time and is now mainly used for exhibition.

-Since the princess had to leave her birth home behind, the ladies of the Danish bourgeoisie wanted to give her a piece of Denmark to take with her: A Flora Danica dinner service of no less than 765 pieces.
+Since the princess had to leave her birth home, the ladies of the Danish bourgeoisie wanted to give her a piece of Denmark to take with her to her new home: A Flora Danica dinner service of no less than 765 pieces.

 The ladies carefully selected the flower motifs for each piece so that only the most appealing Danish flowers would adorn the dinner service.
-And on every dessert plate the classic flower motifs were replaced with paintings of Danish castles and manors.
+And on every dessert plate, the classic flower motifs were replaced by illustrations of Danish castles and manors.

-This time for the Danish Princess Anne-Marie and King Constantine the 2nd of Greece.
+This time for the Danish princess Anne-Marie and her new husband, King Constantine the 2nd of Greece.
+T

-The couple fell in love at a very young age - and just a month after Anne-Marie’s 18th birthday they married in the Metropolitan Cathedral of Athens.
-Their Flora Danica dinner service was a complete collection for 60 people.
+he couple fell in love at a very young age, and a month after Anne-Marie’s 18th birthday, the couple married in the Metropolitan Cathedral of Athens.
+The Flora Danica wedding present was a complete service for 60 people.

-800 different suggestions were proposed – but one took the majority of votes: A complete Flora Danica dinner service.
+800 suggestions were proposed, but one took the majority of votes: A complete Flora Danica dinner service.

-The gift from the people consists of approx. 200 pieces and is a mix of the classic Flora Danica adorned with flower motifs and pieces with the couples’ monogram – designed by Queen Margrethe the 2nd herself.
+The gift from the people consisted of approx. 200 pieces; a mix of the classic Flora Danica adorned with flower motifs and pieces with the couple’s monogram designed by Queen Margrethe the 2nd herself.

-And on one of these bright days Prince Christian was born.
-Royal Copenhagen decided that the heir to the throne should have a gift worthy of a king.
+And on one of these sunny days, Prince Christian was born.
+As a tribute to Crown Prince Frederik and Crown Princess Mary’s first-born son, Royal Copenhagen decided that the future heir to the throne should receive a gift worthy of a king.

-Thus, for his baptism he received a child’s set of Flora Danica – adorned with symbols of the most important events in his life.
-Among them was a deep plate with a red and green apple – a fruit that matures in October and symbolizes strength and vitality.
+Thus, for his baptism, Prince Christian was gifted with a child’s set of Flora Danica adorned with symbols of the most important events in his life.
+Among them was a deep plate with a red and green apple; a fruit that matures in October and symbolizes strength and vitality.

 A classic both blends in and stands out; in any given context.
 It belongs to no time, but leaves its mark on all times.
 It is always relevant, always modern, always beautiful.
 Immerse in the gallery and witness the immortality of a most beloved classic: Flora Danica.